-Misses Margaret and Sophia Lutz of Topeka, Kansas, are visiting in Ogden for a few weeks.
+Misses Margaret and Sophia.
+Lutz of Topeka, Kansas, are visiting in Ogden for a fow weeks.

-The marriage of Merrill Nibley of Salt Lake and Miss Belva Woodmansee of Ogden in the Salt Lake Temple on Tuesday followed by the reception at the home of Bishop C. W. Nibley in Salt Lake was one of the interesting events of the week.
-Mr. and Mrs. Nib-ley have departed on a three months' tour of Europe.
+The marriage of Merrill Nibley of Salt Lake and Miss Belva.
+Woodmansee of Ogden in the Salt Lake Temple on Tuesday followed by the reception at the home of Bishop C. W. Nibley in Salt Lake was one of the interesting events of the week.
+Mr. and Mrs. Nib-lar have denarted on a three methylog also Mrs. Geo.
+B. Hancock, a member of the notional federation besides other prominent club women. ley have departed on a three months' tour of Europe.

-E. W. Houghton of Seattle, Wash., spent Monday in Ogden the guest of R. A. Grant, the local representative of the John Cort interests.
+E. W. Houghton of Seattle, Wash., spent Monday in Ogden the guest of R. A. Grant, the local representative office, left during the week for a three months' visit to Ireland.